You talkin' to me?

 Stop it.
 Seriously, stop it.

-The answer?
-AB testing.
-Say what?
-Yes, AB testing will be your saviour here.
-If your current email marketing / email automation setup doesnt provide for this, then it's time for an upgrade.
-AB tests involve (as an example) testing email subject lines.
-Take a list of 10,000 people you want to email, send version A of your email to 1000 and version B to 1000, see which email version gets the most opens and send the remaining 8000 the winning email.
+It works like this, take a list of 10,000 people you want to email, send version A of your email to 1000 and version B to 1000, see which email version gets the most opens and send the remaining 8000 the winning email.
 BEWARE! often you will get suprised what the results are, so don't get cocky on your new killer subject line and how it will flatten the tradition corporate subject line.
 Be open and be up for change and challenge.